topperspal/dartplus/README.md

 <h1>dartplus</h1>

-> `dartplus` is a library that tries to provide some advance features that are missing in current dart lang.
+`dartplus` is a library that tries to provide some advance features that are missing in current dart lang.
 Here the are -

-- Either
+- <h1>Either</h1>

 <p align="center">
   <img src="https://raw.githubusercontent.com/topperspal/either/main/logo/either.png?sanitize=true" width="400px">